 A limiting amount of Graduate School and Departmental funding is available to graduate students for conference travel and research.
 For conference travel funding, students must apply to the Graduate School and receive notice of Graduate School funding, prior to applying to the Department.
-It is in the student's best interest to apply for and funding as early as possible, as available funds are distributed on a first-come, first-served basis and hence not all requests for funds can be fulfilled.
+It is in the student's best interest to apply for funding as early as possible, as available funds are distributed on a first-come, first-served basis and hence not all requests for funds can be fulfilled.

-For Graduate School policies and procedures, see http://www.camden.rutgers.edu/RUCAM/grad_travel_and_research.php.
+For Graduate School policies, procedures and forms, see http://graduateschool.camden.rutgers.edu/current-students/funding/

-Forms for travel funding from the Department of Childhood Studies can be found on the Graduate Student Forum Sakai site under "CS Departmental Documents and Forms."
+Forms for travel funding from the Department of Childhood Studies, as distinct from the Graduate School, can be found on the Graduate Student Forum Sakai site under "CS Departmental Documents and Forms."